-The body is controlled by an internal body clock, or circadian pacemaker, located the hypothalamus in the brain.
-Circadian rhythms regulate behavioral and physiological processes in the body, including alertness, sleep, temperature control, and hormone production.
-They are significantly influenced by the natural light and dark cycles.
-They run in 24-hour cycles.
-At night, the circadian pacemaker releases the sleep hormone melatonin from the pineal gland, which causes the body to feel less alert and raises the desire to sleep.
+The Pineal gland controls the body’s Circadian rhythms.
+It is an internal body clock, located in the hypothalamus in the brain.
+It regulates physiological and behavioral actions in the body’s cells, including alertness, sleep, temperature control, and hormone production.
+Natural light and dark cycles run in 24-hour cycles.
+When your eyes close at night, the circadian pacemaker releases melatonin the sleep hormone from the pineal gland.
+It causes the body to be more tired and raises the desire to sleep.

-Working at night leads to poorer quality daytime sleep, due to inability to block light, excess noise, and unbearable temperature.
+Working at night leads to poorer quality daytime sleep due to the inability to block light, excess noise, and unbearable temperature.

-Experiment with these tips to make the environment more favorable for sleep.
+Experiment with these tips to make the environment more favourable for sleep.

-Do not delay going to bed, it will make you the more awake.
+Do not delay going to bed.
+It will make you more awake.

 Avoid activities that make you feel more alert, until the hours before your next shift.

-Set aside 7–9 hours to dedicate to sleep after a night shift.
+Set aside 7–9 hours to sleep after a night shift.

 Alcohol diminishes sleep quality and disturbs the deep stages of sleep, leaving you unrefreshed the next day.

-Make sure your room is quiet, dark, and at a comfortable temperature.
-Use earplugs to block out noise and blackout curtains and/or sleep mask to prevent daylight from bothering you.
-Electric fans can be useful to keep air circulating, during warmer months and provide background noise.
+Ensure the room’s ambiance is quiet, dark, and at a comfortable temperature.
+Block out sound and use blackout curtains and an eye mask to prevent light from bothering you.
+Electric fans keep air circulating, during warmer months and provide background noise.

-Notify friends and family of your shifts so that they do not disturb you.
+Notify family and friends of your night shift so they don’t bother you.

 Read the following post to learn about foods that promote sleep.

-Plan meals to help people stay alert during working hours and be more relaxed for sleep.
+Plan your meals to stay alert during working hours and to be more relaxed for sleep.

 Eat little and often:

-Frequent light meals or healthy snacks help avoid the drowsiness associated with heavy meals.
+Frequent light meals prevent drowsiness associated with heavy meals.